arnisoph/talks/2018-12-devops-is-neither-the-answer-nor-the-question/README.md

 Required knowledge:

-Existing practical experience in (agile) development and operations of scaling and high-available apps help to follow the revealed challenges.
+Existing practical experience in (agile) development and operations of scaling and high-available apps help to follow on the revealed challenges.

 Learning Goals: